aws/aws-sdk-php/docs/service-s3.rst

 that an end-user's browser can retrieve.
 Additionally, you can limit a pre-signed request by specifying an expiration time.

+The most common scenario is creating a pre-signed URL to GET an object.
+The easiest way to do this is to use the ``getObjectUrl`` method of the Amazon S3 client.
+This same method can also be used to get an unsigned URL of a public S3 object.

+.. example:: S3/Integration/S3_20060301_Test.php testGetObjectUrl

-You can create a presigned URL for any Amazon S3 operation using the ``getCommand`` method for creating a Guzzle command object and then calling the ``createPresignedUrl()`` method on the command.
+You can also create pre-signed URLs for any Amazon S3 operation using the ``getCommand`` method for creating a Guzzle command object and then calling the ``createPresignedUrl()`` method on the command.

 .. example:: S3/Integration/S3_20060301_Test.php testCreatePresignedUrlFromCommand